GrzegorzKwasniewski/AnyDayAssist-iOS-Swift/README.md

 =============

 <p></p>
-<p>App for organasing daily tasks.
+<p>App for organising daily tasks.
 This is my first app created for iOS.</p>
 <p></p>
 <p>It'a a good starting point if You want to learn basics about:</p>